hzi-bifo/AMR_benchmarking/README.md

 - We suggest you run `main.sh` step by step by commenting some codes there at one time and run one species by one species at a time by setting species_list and species_list_phylotree options in the `Config.yaml` (of course except for multi-models). `./scripts/model/<software_name>.sh` also provides more detailed instructions for running this benchmarking workflow.
 You can't finish the whole AMR benchmarking just by submitting `main.sh` to run once and for all due to several reasons.
 Due to large data sets and time-consuming ML model learning process, which altogether may take more than 2 months with 20 CPUs accompanied by 10 GPUs, you may need to run different tasks on different machines and re-run some processes if it accidentally terminates unexpectedly during a long period.
 -->

-- Clean large and unimportant files.
+- Clean large and less important intermediate files.
 You can run it any time after the specified software finishes running on a benchmarked species.
 Don't use it when the corresponding software is running.